fedora-infra/fedimg/docs/configuration.md

 instance launched from the newly registered AMI.
 The test script will be executed by this account.

+`util_volume_size` is the size, in GB, that will be used for the volume that the utility instance writes the image to.

+`test_volume_size` is the size, in GB, that the AMI will be registered with.
+It will likely be the same as `util_volume_size`.

 `access_id` is the access ID for the AWS account that will be used.

 `secret_key` is the secret key of the AWS account that will be used.